• Skip to primary navigation

 pinterest image of sauerkraut on a platter with the title written under the picture.

-Bavarian sauerkraut is a regional way of cooking the famous German sauerkraut with apples, bacon, cider, and caraway seeds.
-This is the perfect side dish for many German meat dishes.
+Bavarian sauerkraut is a regional take on the classic German kraut, cooked with apples, bacon, cider, and caraway seeds - a perfect side for many German meat dishes.

 plate with sauerkraut and bacon with mustard bowl beside.